dubreuia/intellij-plugin-save-actions/README.md

 ## Java quick fixes

-If a quick fix adds something that is removed by another quickfix, the removal wins.
+If a quick fix adds something that is removed by another quick fix, the removal wins.

 | Name                                                    | Description
 | ---                                                     | ---